g1-1-1/scoreposter/README.md

 1. Add the bot to a discord server
 1. Run the command `/scorepost`

-You can also use the [bot I host](https://discord.com/oauth2/authorize?client_id=1059681329937133588&scope=bot&permissions=2147485696), you can also host for example, if you want to grab mrekk's last play:

 ![example](readme-pics/example.png)

 If you need support, you can join [The Discord server!](https://discord.gg/bEEAGJd2RR)